Can I grow normal plants in a dry area?

 • Pinus

 Most of these plants, shrubs, climbers and smaller trees that will thrive in dry conditions even drought will survive a period of neglect in pots and containers too.
-So if you are prone to forgetting to water, try some of the best plants for dry conditions listed on this page.
+So if you are prone to forgetting to water, see some of the best plants for dry conditions listed on this page.